antoinech13/Steroid/README.md

 **Desciption:**<a name="datastruct-pattern-description"></a>

-this class store Triangles as a pattern. the addition, substraction, multiplication, division, comparaison and \_\_str\_\_ are overloaded
+This class stores triangles as a pattern.
+It overloads addition, subtraction, multiplication, division, comparison operations, and the \_\_str\_\_ method.

 **Constructor**<a name="datastruct-pattern-constructor"></a>

 ***Pattern(t1, t2, t3, t4, t5):***

-t1, t2, t3, t4 and t5 are Triangle object (see the datastructure class *Triangle*)
+t1, t2, t3, t4, and t5 are objects of the Triangle class (refer to the data structure class *Triangle*).

 **Methods:**<a name="datastruct-pattern-methods"></a>

 ***computeDistance(other):***

--  description: compute the mean distance between two Pattern
+-  Description: Computes the mean distance between two patterns.
--  input: (Pattern) an other pattern to compute distance
+-  Input: (Pattern) Another pattern to compute the distance.
--  return: (numpy.array) mean distance in x and y between the two pattern
+-  Return: (numpy.array) Mean distance in x and y between the two patterns.

 ***computeAngle(other):***

-- description: compute the angle of rotation between two patterns
+-  Description: Computes the angle of rotation between two patterns.
-- input: (Pattern) and other pattern
+-  Input: (Pattern) Another pattern.
-- return: (FLOAT) angle of rotation between the two pattern
+-  Return: (FLOAT) Angle of rotation between the two patterns.

 ***correctRot(angle, center):***

--  description: rotate t1, t2, t3, t4 and t5 of an angle according to a center of rotation
+-  Description: Rotates t1, t2, t3, t4, and t5 by a specified angle around a center of rotation.
--  input: (FLOAT) angle of rotation, (numpy.array) position of the center of rotation
+-  Input: (FLOAT) Angle of rotation, (numpy.array) Position of the center of rotation.

 </details>